propelorm/propelorm.github.com/download.markdown

 # Download Propel #

+**Note**: The version 2 of Propel is still under development.
+Please visit
+<http://propelorm.org/Propel/> if you want to use a stable version.

 For a full installation tutorial, check the [Installation documentation](documentation/01-installation).
 The following options allow you to download the Propel code and documentation.

 ## Composer ##